HandsomeChad/New_Repo/README.md

-# framerPractice
-This repository is being used to show my own FramerJS prototyping practice, and it's also teaching me how to use Git!
-I hope someone other than myself can benefit from it in the future.
-# framerFork
+# New_Repo
+This is a repo used to practice general version control commands with git.
+It's also being used to practice interacting with github.